Dr Matthew Firth

 College of Humanities, Arts and Social Sciences

-Matthew is is an Associate Lecturer in medieval literature and history at Flinders University.
-His research focuses on historiography, cultural memory, and the transmission of historical narrative across time and place.
-With research specialities in the history of early medieval England and in Scandinavian saga literature, he has published numerous articles on various aspects of society and culture in England and Scandinavia in the Middle Ages, and their intersections.
-He is currently working on his first monograph, a biographical study of English queens-consort in the years 850-1000, scheduled for publication the Routledge Lives of Royal Women series.
+Matthew's research focuses on historiography, cultural memory, and the transmission of historical narrative across time and place.
+With research specialities in the history of early medieval England and its reception, as well as in Icelandic saga literature, he has published numerous articles and book chapters on various aspects of society, culture and historiography in England and Scandinavia in the Middle Ages, and their intersections.

-Matthew is the current editor of Cerae Journal, an assistant editor of the Brepols published series East Central Europe, 476–1795, the reviews editor for the Journal of the Australian Early Medieval Association (AEMA), and an AEMA committee member..
+Matthew is assistant editor of the Brepols published series East Central Europe, 476–1795, reviews editor for the Journal of the Australian Early Medieval Association (AEMA), and Communications Officer for ANZAMEMS.

 Qualifications